- Threats posed by ARSA:

 In the tourism sector, China also can play an important role by helping Bangladesh in transforming St Martin Island into an exclusive tourism island, which would only be accessible to foreigners.
 All sorts of facilities including casinos, nightclubs, golf courses, sea cruise, hotels, motels, restaurants, bars, etc would be built in the island so that Bangladesh can earn few billion dollars only from the St Martin Exclusive Tourism Island.

 Indian policymakers need to realize, although Sheikh Hasina is their most dependable ally, to her, Bangladesh is the priority.
 She may not repeat the one-sided cooperation and assistance as she has done during the past ten years to India.
 It is high time for the Bangladeshi Prime Minister to demand cooperation on a mutually respectable and reciprocal basis.
 In this case, Indian authorities should immediately resolve the long-standing water-sharing issue and refrain from pushing over four million Bangla-speaking Indians into Bangladesh territory.
 At the same time, India should not intervene in Bangladesh’s foreign policy.

-For Sheikh Hasina, next ten years will be of great challenge as being the Prime Minister she needs to accomplish her goals of transforming the country into Sonar Bangla (Golden Bengal).
-Prime Minister Sheikh Hasina has already made her position in the history by promoting Bangladesh into one of the top fastest growing economies in the world from the rank on the under-developed country.
-She also has made immense contributions in women empowerment.
+For Sheikh Hasina, the next ten years will be of great challenge as being the Prime Minister she needs to accomplish her goals of transforming the country into Sonar Bangla (Golden Bengal).
+Prime Minister Sheikh Hasina has already made her position in history by promoting Bangladesh into one of the top fastest growing economies in the world from the rank on the under-developed country.
+She also has made immense contributions to women empowerment.
 Most importantly, Sheikh Hasina is fighting radical Islam and she definitely deserves support from the Western nations and the world.